UF-CEN4914/firespotter/README.md

 Camera Used: Amcrest 1920TVL

-## How to run the website on localhost (assumes no dependencies installed):
+## How to run the website on localhost (assumes no dependencies installed in a Debian enviornment):

 1. Run the following commands in a terminal: